 A favourite toy could be played with daily and be a godsend on train journeys or road trips.
 A good trick is to operate the toys on a rotational basis – hiding some and giving them others to play with – and swapping them over weekly to keep their interest fresh.

-What are the best baby toys for 12–24 months?
+What are the best toys for 18 month old?

 Scroll down to see our picks of the top toys on the market for kids aged 12-24 months, these educational toys will make great gifts for toddlers.